MarioCSilva/RI_Project/docs/instructions.md

 pip3 install -r requirements.txt
 ```

+- Add to a diretory called `dataset` the files that contain the documents to be indexed.

 - To run the project go to the `src` dir and simply execute (the default value of the file may be different so please consider indicating that parameter):
 ```bash
 python3 main.py